S28S12Mohanty/personal-portfolio-site/README.md

-Fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+Fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS,Framesworks of JavaScript and jQuery.